Sphaeralcea munroana

-Sphaeralcea munroana is a species of flowering plant in the mallow family known by the common names Munro's globemallow and Munro's desert-mallow.
-It is native to the western United States, where it can be found in the Great Basin and surrounding regions.
-It grows in sagebrush, desert flats, mountain slopes, and requires plenty of sunlight to thrive.
+Sphaeralcea munroana is a species of flowering plant in the mallow family known by the common names Munro's globemallow', Munro's desert-mallow and orange globe mallow.
+It is native to the western United States, where it can be found in the Great Basin, the Columbia Plateau and surrounding regions.
+It grows in shrub-steppe, desert flats, mountain slopes, and prefers moderately sandy or rocky sites.
 This perennial herb produces erect stems up to about 80 cm tall from a thick root system.
 It is woolly and gray-green in color.
 The alternately arranged leaves have triangular blades up to 6 cm long, usually edged with large lobes and a toothed margin.
-Flowers occur in clusters on a raceme-like inflorescence.
+Flowers occur in clusters on a raceme along upper stems, which are leafless at the top.
 The flower has five apricot to red-orange petals each just over 1 cm long.